 Every species of broadleaf and grass is fair go for Cut’n’Paste.
 Please let us know of any case where it doesn’t work to your satisfaction and we can advise.

 With gorse cut below the lowest branches and shoots and/or also paste onto any small shoots that remain if this is unfeasible.
-We recommend using Met Gel, Picloram Gel or Bamboo Buster on Bamboo, Chinese privet, tree privet, rhamnus, acmena and other highly coppicing trees.
+We recommend using Picloram, Met Gel or Bamboo Buster on Chinese privet, tree privet, rhamnus, acmena and other highly copiccing trees.

-Cut’n’Paste Shrub and Tree, Paste’n’Waste and RollOn, Bamboo Buster, and Lawn Raider are approved by the EPA and have a Hazard rating of 9.1D, slightly toxic to aquatic organisms HSR100736
+Cut’n’Paste Original, Bamboo Buster and Lawn Glimax are approved by the EPA and have Hazard ratings of 9.1D, slightly toxic to aquatic organisms HSR100736

 Use by date is two years from the DOM (date of manufacture) when no detectable deterioration in the product should occur.
 This is a guideline only and kept in cool dark conditions the product should last much longer.
-MetGel has a 6 month use by date and is only available on special order.
+We still have some of our original production and after 12 years it’s still effective.
+MetGel has a 6 month use by date and is made freshly every few days.
+It must be kept in a cool location.

-Glyphosate is not an organic product but we use a formulation that make Cut’n’Paste the lowest toxicity currently available systemic herbicide.
-It is known that the surfactants (ingredients, mainly detergents) that are added to Glyphosate to improve its entry into plant tissue are more toxic than the herbicide itself.
-Our surfactants are APG (alkyl poly-glusosides)
+Glyphosate is not an organic product but we use the lowest toxicity of any currently available systemic herbicide.
+It is well known that the surfactants (ingredients, mainly detergents) that are added to Glyphosate to improve its entry into plant tissue are more toxic than the herbicide itself.
+Hence most of our gels have no surfactants at all.

-This Link to Wikipedia page on Glyphosate is worth reading if you want to know more about Glyphosate:
+This link to Wikipedia page on Glyphosate is worth reading if you want to know more about Glyphosate http://en.wikipedia.org/wiki/Glyphosate

-This product does not require hazardous goods registration because using the 9.1D Hazard rating form of glyphosate means that the penetrant detergents used are much less toxic.
-Using a gel application has the advantage that it is not vapourised and therefore only goes where you put it.
-See this Legislation link
+The glyphosate products do not require hazardous goods registration because of the 9.1D Hazard.
+Using a gel application has the advantage that it is not vapourised and therefore only goes where you put it. http://www.legislation.govt.nz/regulation/public/2001/0124/latest/DLM44231.html

 Wear rubber gloves to avoid contact with the detergents in the gel.
 The gel can irritate sensitive skin and must be kept away from eyes.
 Getting detergents in your eyes is most unpleasant.
 Keep the container away from children and pets so they are not able to accidentally eat it.

-The paste will kill any plant that you would normally expect Glyphosate to kill.
+The glyphosate pastes will kill any plant that you would normally expect Glyphosate to kill.
 However because it is in much more concentrated form it can also kill many of those plants that are normally more herbicide resistant.
-Because this gel contains Glyphosate in a concentrated form you need to use very little of it to kill most weeds.
+Because the Glyphosate is in a concentrated form you need to use very little of it to kill most weeds.
 Experiment with the paste to see how much you actually need.
-In winter plants take much longer to be affected and need more herbicide.
+In winter, plants take much longer to be affected and need more herbicide.
 Effects may be seen within two days in spring.
 Take care if you’re expecting rain, the rain can wash off the gel which could then run onto desirable plants and kill them.
 Do not use within 4 hours of expected rain for this reason.

 Glyphosate is a non-selective herbicide used to kill unwanted grasses and weeds.
 When Glyphosate is sprayed on plant foliage, it is absorbed and then moved – or translocated – throughout the plant’s tissues.
 Once inside the plant, Glyphosate inhibits the production of an enzyme, called EPSP synthase, which in turn prevents the plant from manufacturing certain aromatic amino acids essential for plant growth and life.
 Glyphosate interrupts the metabolic process in plants, so its effect may not be visible for about four days in annual plants and up to seven days in perennial plants.
 After application, the plant wilts and turns yellow, and then turns brown as the plant tissue deteriorates.
 At the same time, Glyphosate decomposes the plant’s underground roots and rhizomes.
 Ultimately, the entire plant dies, is incapable of regenerating, and enriches the soil as it decomposes.